micheledinanni/miniIPIP_test/README.md

 * `/admin`

 ``
-  Check 'Change Password' on top right and insert old password, then insert your new password.
+  Check 'Change Password' on top right and insert your new password.
 ``
 ##### Notice that the user is 'admin'